T HE S ECRET OF H IS P URPOSE …. T HE P LAN FOR THE F ULLNESS OF THE T IMES

 one basket, so to speak.
 Then, how will all be made alive (i.e., conquer death)?
 In Christ!
 We

 alive.
-But each in his own order (1 Corinthians 15.22-23).
-This is the good news of the One who
+But each in their own order (1 Corinthians 15:22-23).
+This is the good news of the one who

 The first order comprises those who belong to the Lord in this age because, by the grace of God,